glowbox/Akvfx/README.md

 Volumetric Performance Toolbox
 =====

->> How can artists create new live performances during the time of COVID-19?
+> How can artists create new live performances during the time of COVID-19?
 Volumetric Performance Toolbox empowers creators to perform from their own living spaces for a virtual audience.
 Movement artist Valencia James performed publicly with the Toolbox for the first time on September 24, 2020 in the Mozilla Hubs virtual social space.
-The project is a collaboration with Valencia and creative technologist Sorob Louie as part of Eyebeam’s Rapid Response for a Better Digital Future fellowship.
+The project is a collaboration with Valencia James as part of Eyebeam’s Rapid Response for a Better Digital Future fellowship.

 More information on the Volumetric Performance Toolbox here: